shaoguangwu/GenericMatrix/README.md

 |Class|Brief|
 |---|---
-|GenericMatrix|A generic template matrix class, the matrix elements are managed by a one-dimension pointer.
+|GenericMatrix<typename Elem>|A generic template matrix class, the matrix elements are managed by a one-dimension pointer.
-|GenericMatrix2|A generic template matrix class, the matrix elements are managed by a two-dimension pointer.
+|GenericMatrix2<typename Elem>|A generic template matrix class, the matrix elements are managed by a two-dimension pointer.

 More interface information see "doc/html/index.html".